danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 Simulate the Data under the Three Scenarios in the Paper
 --------------------------------------
-We consider **three simulation studies** to evaluate the empirical performance of the proposed methodologies in several scenarios of interest, characterized by different types of dependence between the multivariate categorical random variable *Y* and the grouping variable *X*.
+We consider **three simulation studies** to evaluate the empirical performance of the proposed methodologies in several scenarios of interest, characterized by different types of dependence between the multivariate categorical random variable *Y*, and the grouping variable *X*.
 Details and discussion on how the data are simulated can be found in **Section 4** of the paper. **All the steps below should be run in the same order as they are presented**.

 Let us first clean the working directory and upload useful `R` libraries.